Pretty much everyone is on Facebook these days – and that includes jazz promoters, journalists and booking agents…

 As important as Facebook is in building your fanbase, you don’t really have any control over the data.
 You can reach your fans this way for now, but that could change at any time.

 For that reason, it’s SO important that you have a database of contact details – namely emails addresses – for your followers and fans away from social media.
-And that means one thing: mailing lists.
+And that means one thing: building a strong mailing list is crucial to your career.

 You’ve surely heard the old phrase “a picture is worth a thousand words” – it’s worth bearing in mind on Facebook too.

-According to online marketing gurus Hubspot, content with relevant images gets 94% more views than content without relevant images.
+According to online marketer Neil Patel, content with relevant images gets 94% more views than content without relevant images.

 Social media is a community and, as a musician, it’ not just fans you want to connect with.
 Being hooked up with like-minded musicians and bands that you like is important too.